 For the most part, the data are obtained directly from the respondent by combining two collection modes: a personal interview conducted by an interviewer using a questionnaire on a laptop, and a diary in which the household is required to report its daily expenditures over a two-week period.
 The data were collected on a continuous basis from January to December of the survey year from a sample of households spread over 12 monthly collection cycles.

 First, households in the sample are asked to complete a questionnaire that, for the most part, collects regular expenditures (such as rent and electricity) and less frequent expenditures (such as furniture and dwelling repairs) for a reference period that varies in length depending on the type of expenditure.
 For regular expenditures, the last-payment method is usually used.
 It involves collecting the amount of the last payment and the period it covered.
 For the other types of expenditures collected in the interview, reference periods of one month, three months or twelve months are generally used.
 The periods are defined in terms of months preceding the month of the interview.
 For example, for a household in the June sample, "the past three months" means the period from March 1 to May 31.
 The demographic characteristics, dwelling characteristics and household equipment, which are also collected in the interview, relate to the household's situation at the time of the interview.
-In addition, respondents are asked to provide the income for the calendar year previous to the survey year for all household members aged 16 and over (at the time of the interview).
-However, respondents who give Statistics Canada permission to access their income tax returns are not required to answer the questions about personal income.
+Starting in 2013, respondents are informed that the survey data will be combined with personal income tax data to obtain some variables related to personal income.
+Personal income tax data obtained from all household members aged 16 and over correspond to the calendar year prior to the survey year.

 Fifty percent of sampled households are selected to also complete an expenditure diary.
 Following the interview, respondents of this subsample are asked to record the expenditures of all household members in a daily expenditure diary for a period of two weeks starting the day after the interview.
 Households are required to include all their spending, except a few types of expenditures, such as rent, regular utilities payments and real estate and vehicle purchases.
 Households have the option of providing receipts to reduce the amount of information recorded in the diary.
 However, they are asked to write out additional information on the receipt if the description is incomplete.